-Formerly a magazine and newspaper journalist, I have been writing nonfiction, memoir and poetry for over 30 years.
-My mother read to me as a child, and my love of writing and words grew from there.
-I remember lines from a poem I wrote in first grade: There once was a car/that bumped into a jar./It didn't go very far...."
-I continued journaling and writing poetry throughout my school years.
-As a student at Davidson College, I was inspired to keep writing by a wonderful creative writing professor, Anthony "Tony" Abbott.
+My mother, who was also a writer, read to me as a child and encouraged my love of words.
+In first grade, I wrote my first poem: "There once was a car/that bumped into a jar. /It didn't go very far."
+I journaled and kept notebooks of poems throughout my school years.
+As a student at Davidson College, I was inspired to keep writing by my wonderful creative writing professor, Anthony "Tony" Abbott.

 My career as a journalist began shortly after my husband Joel and I were married.
 We lived in Atlanta, GA, and I was hired by Communication Channels, Inc., a magazine conglomerate.
 I worked my way up from editorial assistant to assistant editor at Today's Living and Better Nutrition magazines to managing editor of Cashflow Magazine.